Erixcode/fzbmark/README.md

     ./fzbmark.py --browser firefox

 My personal use case:
-I add this in my dmenu, wofi scripts and enjoy looking up my bookmarks from terminal
+I add this in my dmenu, wofi and fuzzel scripts and enjoy looking up my bookmarks from there

 Key Features: